 The best beaches in El Salvador are La Costa del Sol, El Cuco, El Tunco, La Libertad, El Zonte, San Diego, El Sunzal, Los Cobanos, El Espino, and El Majahual.
 Also, Las Flores, Barra de Santiago, Punta Roca, and Mizata.
-El Salvador beaches are fantastic for surfing or relaxing with family or friends.

 The vast majority of El Salvador beaches are in underdeveloped regions of the country.
 Some visitors see the underdevelopment as a charming reason to visit them; in contrast, others don’t seem to like it as much.

 When it comes to the best beaches in El Salvador, La Costa del Sol is one of the most popular.
 The beach is within a tourist area with the same name that includes three beaches: La Costa del Sol, San Marcelino, and Los Blancos.

 La Costa del Sol Beach is located in an area considered the most developed coastal region for tourism in the country; it has a vast array of excellent hotels, hostels, restaurants, stores, and activities.